Maine: Portland at Summer's End

 New Hampshire: Summer on the Lake

 Amidst a sweltering hot summer here in New England, Jordan has his annual week-long vacation from daycare, so we decide to bring him up to the Lakes Region of New Hampshire for an extended weekend getaway.
 For me, it’s an opportunity to introduce Jane and Jordan to the environs of Lake Winnipesaukee, which Lindsey and I explored in the autumn nearly two years ago.
 We’ve rented out a little two-bedroom condo beside the lake in Weirs Beach, just a couple doors down from the building that Lindsey and I stayed in.
 There’s some nostalgia here for me - in part because of that 2023 trip, and in part because the dog days of summer always seem to bring some wistfulness for the good ol’ days.
 A far cry from the grey and quiet but beautiful foliage season that Lindsey and I experienced that October, “Lake Winni” is a madhouse here in mid-July - the little condo village full of families unloading coolers from their minivans, dragging hyperactive toddlers and furry friends up and down the sidewalk between our building and the community pool.
-The boardwalk at Weirs Beach, all but abandoned and shuttered when we visited two years ago, is a hubbub of kids and their legal guardians running between pizza parlors and ice cream shops and the local Family Fun Center indoor arcade.
+The boardwalk at Weirs Beach, all but abandoned and shuttered when we visited two years ago, is a hubbub of kids and their legal guardians running between pizza parlours and ice cream shops and the local Family Fun Center indoor arcade.

 We arrive late on Saturday afternoon after a fun two-hour drive up from Boston, me in the backseat with Jordan, playing silly games and chatting about zombies (his latest favorite thing) the whole time.
 After we grab a few nights’ worth of groceries at the nearby Hannaford in Gilford, I make a last-minute decision to stop by the boardwalk before checking into our condo - even though Jordan is exhausted after having refused to nap at all in the car.
 Jordan immediately perks up and goes running off into the arcade (chased by Jane), while I hang around and photograph the lakefront.
 Jane and Jordan wander on down to the boat pier before we make the short drive up the hill to our accommodations.
 For dinner: rotisserie chicken, mashed potatoes with gravy, mac and cheese, cornbread with butter, and creamed spinach, along with fresh berries and fudge-swirl ice cream.
 After watching some TV (even though we don’t own a television, whenever we’re on vacation Jordan has genuine knack for locating Bluey on Disney Channel no matter what time of day it is) and taking a bath, Jordan announces “this is fun!” and promptly passes out in his travel crib.
 We all have an early night.